erikyo/gettext-parser/README.md

 We are using the same code, same api and same options but refactored to be strictly typed and bundled with esbuild to cjs and esm.

-Additionally:
+#### In what ways does this fork differ?
-- Some old modules that aren't anymore needed are removed
+- Removed some old modules that are no longer needed to keep the number of dependencies as lower as possible.
-- Types are bundled, and you can now avoid importing the types using another dependency
+- Types are now bundled, and you can avoid importing them using another dependency.
-- We are using `@biomejs/biome` for linting and testing and `vitest` for testing the library
+- We use `@biomejs/biome` for linting and `vitest` for testing the library, replacing Jest and ESLint.
+This keeps also the number of 'dev' dependencies as low as possible.
-- the package is published as `esm` and `cjs`, and weight is reduced by 50% of the original package
+- The package is published as both `esm` and `cjs`, and its weight has been reduced by 50% compared to the original package.
-- Faster than the original package
+- Faster than the original package because the functions have been modified to be pure functions.
-- All the deprecations are removed, codebase full upgraded when possible replacing `foreach` with `for ...of`, Structural replace prototype to ES6 class
+- All deprecations have been removed, and the codebase has been upgraded to modern JavaScript.
+Structural changes include replacing prototypes with ES6 classes.
-- Smooth integration with [gettext-merger](https://github.com/erikyo/gettext-merger) to merge po and mo files
+- Smooth integration with [gettext-merger](https://github.com/erikyo/gettext-merger) for merging PO and MO files.

 ## Usage